gearcloudlabs/Mixology/README.md

 ---------------
 1. Download the code
 2. Install node, then the following packages
-   - npm install express
+   - npm install express (version 4.4.4 or later)
-   - npm install socket.io
+   - npm install socket.io   (version 1.0.6 or later)
 3. Install the Mixmit Chrome Extension
    - Open the chrome://extensions page
    - Enable developer mode